SpineEventEngine/SpineEventEngine.github.io/_posts/2020-02-27-integrating-with-a-third-party.md

 For the sake of an example, let’s consider airport management software.
 An airport is a complex system which relies on many people and much software working together.
 Let’s consider the system which helps the flight dispatchers make decisions on **Takeoffs and Landings**.
 The system integrates with the software responsible for **Security Checks**, **Airplane Supplies**, and **Weather**.
 All of these systems are independent of **Takeoffs and Landings** as well as of each other.
 Thus, each of them can be treated as a third party.

+### Disclaimer

+The domain of an airport was chosen for being an "easy" example, familiar to many readers.
+The system reflects a general impression of an airport and should not be treated as a accurate representation.

 ## Customer/Supplier Contexts

 ![Customer/Supplier Contexts domain]({{ site.baseurl }}/img/integrating-with-a-3d-party/customer-supplier.jpg){: .small-square-image}